CompGenomeLab/PHACTboost/Map2Prot/README.md

 ## Overview

 These Python scripts extract coding sequences from genomic data, find their genomic coordinates, exon, strand, chromosome information and translate these sequences to proteins, match them with canonical protein sequences.
-All possible single nucleotide substitutions are calculated and corresponding amino acids and protein positions are found.
+All possible single nucleotide substitutions are calculated and corresponding amino acids and amino acid positions are found.

 - **fasta_dict.py**: Generates a dictionary from a FASTA file, associating sequence headers with their corresponding sequences.